 Rep Kevin O’Connell, in the 131st session, again submitted a bill, LD443: An Act to Prohibit Marriage of Any Person Under 18 Years of Age.
-Naturally, JPus supported the bill and submitted testimony to the JointCommittee on Judiciary.
+Initially, JPus supported the bill and submitted testimony to the JointCommittee on Judiciary.
+Unfortunately, an amendment was added changing the minimum age to 17 – and it passed.
+But, not good enough.

 In the first regular session of the 130th Maine legislative body, LD622 was introduced by Representative Kevin O’Connell of Brewster.
 The act amends the law to completely prohibit marriage of any person under 18 years of age.
 The Justice of the Peace Association submitted testimony strongly supporting the legislation.
 Read JPus’ testimony to the Judiciary Committee.
 The bill did not pass.